 The 480th Military Police Company is comprised of members of the Puerto Rico National Guard.
 The 480th MPC provides on-base security and protection during exercises and operations the task force participates in anywhere within the USSOUTHCOM AOR.
 Soldiers also engage in community relations and subject matter expert exchanges with local and CENTAM forces.
 The State Partnership Program links the PRNG to Honduran forces where soldiers participate in engagements that mutually strengthen forces, enhance readiness, and promote interoperability.

-The Combat Support Hospital / Surgeon Cell is comprised mostly of Army Reserve members, providing a wide range of medical services for military personnel stationed at Soto Cano AB, operating from a clinic on base with personnel that range from X-ray technicians, to dentist, to surgeons.
-The medical personnel not only maintain the health of our service members, but also coordinate medical and surgical readiness training exercises with Central American ministries of health to conduct persistent-engagement missions throughout the region.
+The Medical Element / Surgeon Cell is comprised mostly of Army Reserve members, providing a wide range of medical services for military personnel stationed at Soto Cano Air Base, operating from a clinic on base with personnel that range from X-ray technicians, to dentist and surgeons.
+The medical personnel not only maintain the health of our service members, but also coordinate Global Health Engagements with Central American ministries of health to conduct persistent-engagement missions throughout the region.

 - 1st Battalion, 228th Aviation Regiment (1-228 AVN): conducts general aviation support and medical evacuation operations in support of JTF-Bravo and theater-wide USSOUTHCOM operations.
 The 1-228 operates 10 UH-60, 6 CH-47 and 4 HH-60 helicopters.